-Construction covers glued clinker both with and without ribs, single, double chine and multi-chine stitch and glue, conventional ply construction, and tortured ply, with rigs from fully battened bermudian sails to balanced lugs, hulls from snub-ended praams to double-ended yawls, from development class dinghies to simple traditional style dayboats.
+Construction covers glued clinker plywood both with and without ribs, single, double chine and multi-chine stitch and glue or tape, conventional plywood on frame construction, and tortured ply, with rigs from fully battened bermudian sails to balanced lugs, hulls from snub-ended praams to double-ended yawls, from development class dinghies to simple traditional style dayboats.
 There is also a short section on George Holmes and his small 'Ethel' canoe yawls from the late nineteenth century.

 For further information about various sailing boat plans for small craft such as: the 'Apple 16' day boat lugger or cutter and its variations; the 'Pearl 16' gaff cutter or gunter yawl; as well as some of the other designs such as the multi chine 'Iceni 12' and 'Iceni 14' and 'Iceni 16' stitch-and-glue lug sail dinghy designs; the glued lapstrake balanced lug dinghy 'IO 11-12'; the stitch and glue conically developed canoe yawl 'Imp'; the glued clinker canoe yawl day sailer 'Electra'; the stitch and tape or clinker double-ended dayboat 'Circe'; the gunter yawl, clinker built dinghy 'Arethusa 15'; the four plank stitched-seam double ender 'Campion', a lug or gunter yawl water ballasted dayboat; the 'Apple 13' multi-chine balanced lug sail and oar design; the glued clinker or multi-chine rowing praams such as the 'Spice 11'; the 'Annie 18' gaff cutter or gunter yawl dayboat; the lug sail racer 'Tiger Lily'; together with photos or details and plan prices, follow the relevant links in the table above.
 The designs cover car-toppable as well as trailable wooden - specifically ply and epoxy - boats.